Alexous-O/CryptoZombies/README.md

 The project is really backend, with the creation of smart contracts, the JavaScript links the interface to the contracts, it was a bit complicated at first, but the site explains it quite well so you can get the hang of it quickly.

-*Solidity is an object-oriented programming language dedicated to writing smart contracts.
+<sup>1</sup>Solidity is an object-oriented programming language dedicated to writing smart contracts.
 It is used to implement smart contracts on various blockchains, including Ethereum.*

 ## Author 👨‍💻
 The project was created by myself.